 • Drivers are required to have a valid international driving license at all times when they are behind wheels.

 • An international driving license can be obtained by exchanging your local driving license at the Transport and Communication Office located at Haile Gabreselassie Road, Addis Ababa.

 • Visitors can recover their original license a day or so prior to their departure.

-• Those with their own vehicle are also required a permit from the Minster of Transport and communication to use the their vehicle.
+• Those with their own vehicle are also required a permit from the Minister of Transport and communication to use their vehicle.

 • The country calling code is (00) 251

 • Ethiopia uses 220 volts 50 cycles AC.